 Total Number of Dots on Sticks

-The number total number of dots on sticks is the product of the number of sticks in a polygon with n sides and the number of dots in each stick.
+The total number of dots on sticks is the product of the number of sticks in a polygon with n sides and the number of dots on each stick.
 From the table above, a polygon with n sides has (n – 1) sticks and the number of dots on each stick is (k – 1); that is, the number of dots on each side minus the red dot (see third figure).
 So, the total number of dots on sticks is .